ldankwa/Store-Sales/README.md

-Analysis of sales trends and recommendations
+Analysis of sales trends and recommendations for Basic Sun Preparations